-If you are a caregiver and the person you are caring for has a wound they will have extra nutritional (dietary) needs, which includes an increased need for protein, vitamins, and minerals.
+If the person you are caring for has a wound, they will have extra nutritional (dietary) needs which include an increased need for protein, vitamins, and minerals.
 Good nutrition is the initial building block of wound healing.

 Good nutrition is the initial building block of wound healing.

-Think of protein as the bricks (skin and tissue), and vitamins, minerals, and carbohydrates as the mortar that helps hold it all together and makes the wall strong again.
+Think of protein which helps to heal skin and tissue as the bricks.
+Think of the vitamins, minerals, and carbohydrates as the mortar that helps hold the bricks in place making the wall strong again.

-It is important to point out that when someone has had an open wound that has since healed, it takes up to two years for the tissues to become strong again, and even then it is only 80 percent of its original strength, making that area slightly weaker and more prone to injury.
+It is important to point out that when someone had an open wound that has since healed, it can take up to two years for the tissues to become strong again.
+The healed tissue has only 80 percent of its original strength.
+This makes that area slightly weaker and more prone to injury.

-Generally, when healing a wound, extra proteins are required, and the vitamins and minerals that have been identified to be the most beneficial are A, C, E, and Zinc.
-If the person you are caring for has diabetes, it is important that they have good blood glucose control as well, as this is essential to healing the wound.
+Generally, when a wound is healing, extra proteins are required.
+The vitamins and minerals that have been identified to be the most beneficial are A, C, E, and Zinc.
+If the person you are caring for has diabetes, it is important that they have good blood glucose control as this is essential to wound healing.

 Foods containing protein and the suggested vitamins and minerals needed for wound healing include:

-- Protein: Meat, fish, eggs, beans, milk, yoghurt (particularly Greek), tofu, and soy protein products
+- Protein: Meat, fish, eggs, beans, milk, yogurt (particularly Greek), tofu, and soy protein products

 - Vitamin C: Citrus fruits and juices, tomatoes, peppers, spinach, broccoli, cauliflower, Brussels sprouts, cabbage, and tomato juice